vincoss/glut/README.md

 Glut is an open-source and cross-platform framework for load testing web applications.

 ### Installation
-To install Glut via [NuGet](http://www.nuget.org/packages/Glut), run the following command in the Package Manager Console
+To install GlutCli via [NuGet](http://www.nuget.org/packages/GlutCli), run the following command in the Package Manager Console
 ```
 Install-Package Glut
 ```